 - For a more detailed description of how I can support you with food and eating challenges, please visit my Services page.

 - Some situations where coaching may be ideal are:

-- If you have a therapist and dietitian but feel like you need extra support in your daily life to implement the work you are doing with them and to follow through on your goals.
+- If you have a therapist and dietitian but feel like you need extra support to implement the work you are doing with them into your daily life and to help you set and follow through on goals.
 For example, completing meals according to your meal plan, completing meals without purging, challenging food fears and food rituals, or decreasing other eating disorder behaviours.

 - If you need support outside of an office such as with grocery shopping, meal preparation, challenging yourself to eat at restaurants, buying new clothes after weight restoration, or having someone to text or e-mail throughout the week for extra support to not engage in eating disorder behaviours.